 “A certified aging in place specialist (CAPS) is the most widely recognized designation in the home remodeling community,” explains Marian Berman, CAPS and co-founder of Living in Place Solutions in Catonsville, Maryland.
 “This certification will open many doors for somebody who is trying to add to their career.”
 Not to mention, as Berman points out, “What better gift can you give somebody than autonomy?”

-If you’re considering becoming a certified aging in place specialist, here’s everything you need to know about acquiring this coveted designation, what skills you’ll need in order to perform this new role and how much you can expect to earn.
+If you’re considering getting a certified aging in place specialist certification, here’s everything you need to know about acquiring this coveted designation, what skills you’ll need in order to perform this new role and how much you can expect to earn.

-What exactly is a certified aging in place specialist?
+What is a certified aging in place specialist certification?

-A certified aging in place specialist is a professional trained in meeting the needs of older adults by assisting with aging in place home renovations and remodels.
+A certified aging in place specialist certification — or CAPS certification — trains professional caregivers in meeting the needs of older adults by assisting with aging in place home renovations and remodels.
 Once certified, they can work with a senior or their family caregiver to make the space livable and safe for an aging adult.

 “A CAPS can identify and understand the unique needs of an aging adult when it comes to modifying their home,” explains Fritzi Gros-Daillon, CAPS and CEO of Household Guardians in San Francisco, California.
 “This includes understanding the benefits of making environmental changes as well as designing a safe living space that will allow people to age comfortably at home.”